spdk/spdk.github.io/development.md

 * Provide a clear commit message describing the purpose of the commit.
 Good commit messages provide a very brief summary of what the commit does in the title followed by a short paragraph providing context for the change.
 For example, what problem is being solved, how was it discovered and how this patch solves the problem.
+See [Continuous Integration](#integration) for the special case of a
+Request For Comments (RFC) type of patch.

 Development on SPDK is all done based on the `master` branch, so start by making sure you have the latest.
 The below assumes `origin` is pointed at GerritHub.